mitmedialab/ajl.ai/README.md

 ### Attribute

-An **attribute** is the object representing a specific type of annotation a user will apply to any given image, such as demographic attributes like "perceived ethnicity" or positional attributes like "the location of the right eye."
+An **attribute** is the object representing a specific type of annotation a user will apply to any given image, such as demographic attributes like "perceived ethnicity" or positional values like "the location of the right eye."

 Attribute properties: